kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 ---
 description: "Explains Kora JUnit 5 testing support, application graph tests, component replacement, mocks, tags, test configuration, and initialization.
-Use when working with @KoraAppTest, @TestComponent, @MockComponent, @Tag, @TestConfig, @TestConfigSource, Graph, Mockito."
+Use when working with @KoraAppTest, @TestComponent, @Tag, KoraAppTestConfigModifier, Graph, Mockito."
 agent:
-  use_when: "Use this file for Kora docs or implementation questions about Kora JUnit 5 testing support, application graph tests, component replacement, mocks, tags, test configuration, and initialization; key triggers include @KoraAppTest, @TestComponent, @MockComponent, @Tag, @TestConfig, @TestConfigSource, Graph, Mockito."
+  use_when: "Use this file for Kora docs or implementation questions about Kora JUnit 5 testing support, application graph tests, component replacement, mocks, tags, test configuration, and initialization; key triggers include @KoraAppTest, @TestComponent, @Tag, KoraAppTestConfigModifier, Graph, Mockito."
 ---

 Module provides an extension for [JUnit 5](https://junit.org/junit5/docs/current/user-guide/) that allows testing an application through the same component graph that is used at runtime.